-The 11th CLUNES BOOKTOWN FESTIVAL is now scheduled for Saturday, 6th and Sunday, 7th May 2017.
+The 11th CLUNES BOOKTOWN FESTIVAL will be held on the weekend of Saturday 6th and Sunday 7th May 2017.
 Pop the dates in your planner.

 Trader sites are intended specifically for books or related products.
-Enquiries for next year’s 11th Clunes Booktown Festival on Saturday 6th & Sunday 7th May 2017 should be sent to our trader stall manager via firstname.lastname@example.org
+Enquiries for next year’s 11th Clunes Booktown Festival on Saturday 6th & Sunday 7th May 2017 should be sent to our administrator at email@example.com.

 Reflections on the 10th Anniversary Clunes Booktown Festival 2016